jsiggia-38/web103_finalproject_group19/README.md

 CodePath WEB103 Final Project

-Designed and developed by: Lukman Adeyemi and Joseph Siggia
+Designed and developed by: Lukman Adeyemi, Joseph Siggia and Maria Khan

 🔗 Link to deployed app: